CRM vs Marketing Automation

 Simplified marketing activities

-Marketing automation takes care of the tedious manual time consuming tasks that need to be carried out.
-It automates these tasks and allows the marketing and sales two to focus on other tasks that are more important.
+Marketing automation takes care of the tedious, manual time-consuming tasks that need to be carried out.
+It automates these tasks and allows the marketing and sales two to focus on other more important tasks.
 This makes work much easier for the marketing team and increases job satisfaction.

 What is an ESP?

-Despite the fact that CRM and marketing automation systems are becoming more widely used, many marketers are still uncertain about how they vary from email service providers, and which will best suit their needs.
+Even though CRM and marketing automation systems are becoming more widely used, many marketers are still uncertain about how they vary from email service providers and which will best suit their needs.
 Email Service Provider (ESP) is an acronym for Email Service Provider.
 This is a digital service that allows you to send bulk emails to contacts you’ve acquired through lead generation.
 Mailchimp is one of the most popular email service providers.

 The following are some of the most basic functionalities of an email marketing platform:

-- Create your own email templates or utilize pre-made ones.
+- Create your own email templates or utilise pre-made ones.

-- Maintain a subscriber list that the user has submitted for the purpose of sending messages.
+- Maintain a subscriber list that the user has submitted for sending messages.

-- Send email, which allows users to send messages to their subscribers.
+- Send emails that allow users to send messages to their subscribers.